George Tenet: Later life

-Tenet spent three years as Distinguished Professor in the Practice of Diplomacy and Senior Research Associate in the Institute for the Study of Diplomacy at his former university the Georgetown School of Foreign service.
+Tenet spent three years as Distinguished Professor in the Practice of Diplomacy and Senior Research Associate in the Institute for the Study of Diplomacy at his former university, the Georgetown School of Foreign Service.
 His official teaching began in the Fall term, 2005.

 In October 2006, Tenet joined British defense contractor Qinetiq as an independent non-executive director.
 Chairman John Chisholm noted Tenet's "extraordinary track record and experience in the fields of intelligence and security."
 He stepped down from the board in October 2007 (his old position was taken by retired U.S. Navy Admiral Edmund Giambastiani) as well as the board of forensic software company Guidance Software in November.
 He joined Qinetiq's North America board as well as becoming managing director of investment bank Allen & Company.
 The secretive bank did not announce Tenet's appointment, and it was unknown until it was leaked in February of the following year.
 Tenet is also on the boards of directors of L-1 Identity Solutions, a biometric identification software manufacturer.
 Along with a number of other notable Greek Americans, he is a member of the advisory board of The Next Generation Initiative, a foundation aimed at teaching students public affairs skills.

-He also famously received a shout out in Kanye West's song "Clique" where he claimed to have once met Tenet and had a conversation about their identical Maybach vehicles, although West speculated that Tenet had leased his instead of buying it outright.
-Tenet's spokesman confirmed that the meeting had taken place, but that Maybachs had not been a topic of the conversation.

 Memoir

 In April 2007, Tenet released his memoir titled At the Center of the Storm: My Years at the CIA which was written with Bill Harlow.
 He appeared on 60 Minutes on April 29, 2007, offering much criticism of the Bush administration.
-The book was the top-selling book in sales in the first week after publication.The One Percent Doctrine: Deep Inside America's Pursuit of its Enemies since 9/11 (2006) by Ron Suskind claims that Abu Zubaydah, once said to be al-Qaida chief of operations, was a low-level functionary and mentally ill.
+The book was the top-selling book in sales in the first week after publication.

+In his book The One Percent Doctrine, journalist and author Ron Suskind claims that Abu Zubaydah, once said to be al-Qaida chief of operations, was a low-level functionary and mentally ill.
 In his memoirs, Tenet commented as follows:

 Critics pointed out a factual error in Tenet's book.
 On the book's first page, Tenet tells of a conversation with then-Pentagon advisor Richard Perle on September 12, 2001, in which Tenet claims Perle told him in person that "Iraq had to pay for the attack".
 But the conversation could not have occurred on that day, because Perle was stranded in Paris, France, on September 12 and did not return to Washington until three days later.
 Perle later stated that the two men indeed crossed each other one morning, as claimed by Tenet, but only later in the same week and not on September 12.
 But Perle insisted that he and Tenet exchanged no words in that encounter.